wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ---

-## We already know what variables are
+## What is a condition?

 We make decisions every day since we wake up, most of them are already automated in our brains: Should I make coffe?, Should I ware the red or the blu shirt?, etc.

 A very similar process of thought can be taugh to a computer, specifing what actions should be done depending on particular situations.
 For example, think about a baby monitor that will have a termomteter following up on the baby's temprature:

-`If`... **the temprature is more than 28**... send an sms to the doctor.
+`If`... **the temprature is more than 28**... send an sms to +1345 5557777.
 `Else`... do nothing.

-We already know that a variable contains some information like: colors, names, emails, etc.

-Now we need the computar to perform different tasks based on those conditions, for example:
+That is what we call a "condition" that limits the execution of a particular block of code depending on one or more variable values.

+## How

+We have to be vey logic about this

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY4ODI0NzkxLC0xMjI3MjY2MzcwLDczMD
+eyJoaXN0b3J5IjpbMTAyMDc1NDczLC0xMjI3MjY2MzcwLDczMD
 k5ODExNl19
 -->